tinyvision/DAMO-YOLO/tools/partial_quantization/README.md

 The performance of DAMO-YOLO-S is seriously reduced from 46.8% to 33.6% after traditional PTQs, which is unacceptable.
 In order to solve this problem, we apply partial quantization.
 We quantified each layer of the model separately at the TRT level, analyzed each layer with precision as sensitivity, and then let the most sensitive layer to have full precision as a compromise.

-With partial quantization, we finally reached 46.5% with a loss of only 0.3% in accuracy.
-Compared with the FP16 model, the partial quantization model accelerates by 20% when the batch size is 1, showing a good compromise between accuracy and latency.
+With partial quantization, we finally reached 46.5% with a loss of only 0.3% in accuracy on DAMO-YOLO-S. Compared with the FP16 model, the partial quantization model accelerates by 20% when the batch size is 1, showing a good compromise between accuracy and latency.

+DAMO-YOLO-T, DAMO-YOLO-M quantized model will be coming soon.

 ## Prerequirements